idgafvalentino/operation-rea/README.md

 5. **Conflict Resolution**: Apply resolution strategies to resolve conflicts
 6. **Recommendation**: Generate final recommendation with confidence level

+## Frontend Features

+The Next.js frontend provides a modern, user-friendly interface for working with the REA system:

+1. **Authentication**: Sign in with GitHub using NextAuth.js
+2. **Dilemma Management**: Browse, create, and edit ethical dilemmas
+3. **Analysis Dashboard**: View real-time analysis results with visual representations
+4. **Interactive Interface**: Intuitive interface for exploring ethical frameworks and their recommendations

+## Frontend-Backend Integration

+The frontend integrates with the REA backend through:

+1. **Shared Code**: Core REA modules are imported directly in the frontend for consistent processing
+2. **API Endpoints**: REST API endpoints for analysis and dilemma management
+3. **Authentication Flow**: User authentication to secure sensitive operations

 ## Recent Improvements

 The codebase has recently been enhanced with several key improvements:

+### Next.js Frontend Addition

+- **Modern UI**: Clean, responsive interface built with Next.js 14 and Tailwind CSS
+- **User Authentication**: Secure authentication flow using NextAuth.js with GitHub provider
+- **Seamless Integration**: Direct integration with the REA backend system

 ### Modular Architecture Refactoring